pimterry/notes/README.md

 - [ ] Combining find and grep, to match either one
 - [ ] More interesting and nicer looking file/grep search result formatting (...only when not piping?)
 - [ ] Make the file extension optional
-- [ ] Bash/zsh command autocompletion
+- [ ] zsh command autocompletion
-- [ ] Bash/zsh note name autocompletion
+- [ ] zsh note name autocompletion
 - [ ] Interactive mode? `notes` could open a scrollable list of notes, open your editor when you pick one, and reappear after you close it.
 - [ ] Tree view.
 - [ ] Easy way to see short notes snippets in find/grep/tree?
 Could be option (`--snippets`) or by piping to a command (`notes find | notes snippets`).
 Maybe call it `head`?